Lorentz83/alps/benchmarks/README.md

 Meaning that the bottleneck is still the Bluetooth.
 Therefore with a reasonably big buffer, and some appropriate delays between columns, we should be able to send and render the image in parallel.

+# Android

+Hacking the Android app to generate a 144x144 image like the `serialwrite`, the best I can get is 7.30s, which is 1 second more than from the computer.
+So I guess my expectation that the phone could handle bluetooth better were wrong.
+I also see a pretty big variance between different runs, I witnessed 1 second delays for no apparent reason.

+More in detail:
+ - Updating the progress bar doesn't waste any performance;
+ - The `sleep(0)` to receive interrupts doesn't waste any time;
+ - Also processing the bitmat doesn't seem to incur in any extra overhead;

+But logging is terrybly slow.
+A single log line for each column adds a good extra second on sending the image!

+Also, restoring the original app (with the current protocol) has similar performance once the logging instruction is removed.

+At this point, there is no reason in try micro optimizations.
+The only way to improve significantly the performance is to re-design the protocol to allow sending more data in single writes, which likely requires using the WS2812Serial library to save time on writing the LEDs.